openimis/openimis_docs/user_manual/register/contribution_plan.rst

 Contribution Plan
 ^^^^^^^^^^^^^^^^^

-  The contribution plan enable different pricing and enrollment logic for a given product.
+  The goal of the contribution plans is the bring flexibity in the enrollment and princing models.

+  A contribution plan will attach a pricing strategy (calcRule) to given product, it can add up parameters in other pages when its stragegy requires information attached to other object: for example, a CP can ask the monthly income of an inuree to use it in the contribution value calculation

+  For one given product, multiple contribution plans could be created.

 Pre-conditions